Robert Schuman

-Jean-Baptiste Nicolas Robert Schuman ([ʁɔbɛʁ ʃuman]; 29 June 18864 September 1963) was a Luxembourg-born French statesman.
-Schuman was a Christian democrat (Popular Republican Movement) political thinker and activist.
-Twice Prime Minister of France, a reformist Minister of Finance and a Foreign Minister, he was instrumental in building postwar European and trans-Atlantic institutions and was one of the founders of the European Union, the Council of Europe and NATO.
+Jean-Baptiste Nicolas Robert Schuman ([ʁɔbɛʁ ʃuman]; 29 June 1886 – 4 September 1963) was a Luxembourg-born French statesman.
+Schuman was a Christian democratic (Popular Republican Movement) political thinker and activist.
+Twice Prime Minister of France, a reformist Minister of Finance and a Foreign Minister, he was instrumental in building postwar European and trans-Atlantic institutions and was one of the founders of the European Communities, the Council of Europe and NATO.
 The 1964–1965 academic year at the College of Europe was named in his honour.
 In 2021, Schuman was declared venerable by Pope Francis in recognition of his acting on Christian principles.

 Early life

-Schuman was born in June 1886 in Clausen, Luxembourg, having his father's German citizenship.
+Jean-Baptiste Nicolas Robert Schuman was born in 29 June 1886 in Clausen, Luxembourg, inheriting his father's German citizenship.
 His father, Jean-Pierre Schuman (d.
-1900), who was a native of Lorraine and was born a French citizen had become a German citizen when Lorraine was annexed by Germany in 1871, and he left to settle in Luxembourg, not far from his native village of Evrange.
+1900), who was a native of Lorraine and was born a French citizen, had become a German citizen when Lorraine was annexed by Germany in 1871, and he left to settle in Luxembourg, not far from his native village of Evrange.

-His mother, Eugénie Suzanne Duren (d.
-1911), was a Luxembourger and even though Robert Schuman would later become involved in French politics, he grew up and attended school in Luxembourg City, speaking Luxembourgish as his mother tongue.
+Schuman mother, Eugénie Suzanne Duren (d.
+1911), was a Luxembourger.
+Though Schuman would later become involved in French politics, he grew up and attended school in Luxembourg City, speaking Luxembourgish as his mother tongue.

-Schuman's secondary schooling from 1896 to 1903 was at Athénée de Luxembourg, followed in 1904 by the Lycée impérial in Metz.
+Schuman's secondary schooling from 1896 to 1903 was at Athénée de Luxembourg, followed in 1904 by the Kaiserliches Lyceum in Metz.
 From 1904 to 1910, he studied law, economics, political philosophy, theology and statistics at the Universities of Berlin, Munich, Bonn and Strasbourg, and received a law degree with the highest distinction from Strasbourg University.
+In 1904, Schuman joined the Catholic student association Unitas in Bonn.

-In 1912, Schuman set up practice as a lawyer in Metz.
+In 1912, Schuman set up practice as a lawyer in Metz and joined the L'Union Populaire Catholique.
 When the war broke out in 1914, he was called up for the auxiliary troops by the German army in Metz but was excused from military service on health grounds.
-From 1915 to 1918, he served in the administration of the Boulay district.
+From 1915 to 1918, he served in the administration of the Bolchen kreis.

 Interwar period

-After the First World War, Alsace-Lorraine was returned to France, and Schuman became a French citizen in 1919.
+After the First World War, Alsace-Lorraine was returned to France, and Schuman became a French citizen in 1918.

 Schuman became active in French politics.
 In 1919, he was first elected as a member of the Chamber of Deputies on a regional list and later served as the deputy for Thionville (Moselle) until 1958, with an interval during the war.
 He made a major contribution to the drafting and the parliamentary passage of the reintroduction of the French Civil and Commercial Codes by the French parliament, when the Alsace-Lorraine region, then under German rule and thus German law, returned to France.
 The harmonisation of the regional law with the French law was called "Lex Schuman".
 Schuman also investigated and patiently uncovered postwar corruption in the Lorraine steel industries and in the Alsace and the Lorraine railways, which were bought for a derisory price by the powerful and influential de Wendel family in what he called in the Parliament "a pillage".